 The Readiness Assessment Tool

-There are different ways to evaluate readiness.
-You can appraise by learning style, coach-ability or agility, and the classic four elements of readiness.
-The classic elements are physical, emotional, experience and knowledge.
+There are different kinds of readiness and ways things you can assess to make sure someone is ready to learn.
+You can look at learning style, coach-ability or agility, and the classic four elements of readiness.
+The four classic elements are physical, emotional, experience and knowledge.
 An easy to remember them is with the acronym, peek.
 It answers some critical questions.

-- Is the participant physically able to handle the complexity of the material and can they participate in this learning forum?
+- Is the participant physically able to handle the complexity of the material and can they take part in this learning forum?

 - Are they emotionally ready?
 Are they motivated to learn, and do they have any personal crisis that may interfere?

-- Do they demonstrate they have the appropriate experience level, locus of control, and healthy coping skills for this training?
+- Do they show they have the experience level, locus of control, and healthy coping skills for this training?

-- Do they have appropriate level of knowledge and analytical ability to participate?
+- Do they have an appropriate level of knowledge and analytical ability to take part?

 The most exciting journey is the one that takes us inward.
-It can be scary for many.
-That’s because the inward journey exposes our sacred ground.
-These are the collection of beliefs that often have a dominant influence on our worldview.
+It can be scary for many because the inward journey exposes our sacred ground.
+Our sacred ground is a collection of beliefs which dominate our worldview.

-These tools take pictures from different vantage points, when you put all the snapshots together, you have a complete picture of the readiness of the learner.
+These tools take pictures from different vantage points.
+When you put all the snapshots together, you have a complete picture of the readiness of the learner.
 This picture is valuable to both the instructor and the person who wants to learn.
-The objective is to achieve optimal learning.
+The goal is to achieve optimal learning.
 The goals of this readiness assessment tool are:

 1) Identify roadblocks due to preconceived ideas and beliefs.